MicrosoftDocs/Hololens/hololens/hololens2-support.md

 Are you looking to get unblocked on developing your application, or have an issue with your HoloLens 2 or Windows Mixed Reality Headset?
 Maybe you are using an Azure mixed reality service and have a technical question.
 Here you will find the support options for HoloLens, Windows Mixed Reality, and Azure mixed reality services - ensuring you get connected to the right place.
 We also cover community resources and self-service content options for you to explore.

 ## Create a support request

 - Programming Support: Create a support request for HoloLens and Mixed Reality programming via [Mixed Reality Technical Support](https://aka.ms/mrsupport)
 - HoloLens 2 Device Support: Get help with purchasing here or your [HoloLens 2 device](/hololens/hololens2-support.md#hololens-2-support)
-- Azure mixed reality service Support: Get help on [Azure Remote Rendering or Azure Spatial anchors](/hololens/hololens2-support.md#azure-mixed-reality-services-support)
+- Azure mixed reality service support: Get help on [Azure Remote Rendering or Azure Spatial anchors](/hololens/hololens2-support.md#azure-mixed-reality-services-support)

 ## Community help options